-The Driscoll Firm, P.C., is accepting cases of serious venous thrombotic events causing injuries such as pulmonary embolism (blood clots in the lung(s) or deep vein thrombosis (DVT) as well as death from blood clot related stroke, heart attack or pulmonary embolism resulting from the use of the NuvaRing contraceptive device for women.
+The Driscoll Firm, LLC, is accepting cases of serious venous thrombotic events causing injuries such as pulmonary embolism (blood clots in the lung(s) or deep vein thrombosis (DVT) as well as death from blood clot related stroke, heart attack or pulmonary embolism resulting from the use of the NuvaRing contraceptive device for women.

 NuvaRing is a flexible, transparent plastic ring that is inserted in the vagina and releases hormones into the body to prevent pregnancy.
 It requires a doctor’s prescription.
 It is the only vaginal hormonal contraceptive available in the U.S.

 Medical research indicates NuvaRing may cause serious blood clots, which can lead to heart attacks, stroke or death.
 According to a CBS News report, about 40 women have died using NuvaRing.
 More than 900 NuvaRing injury lawsuits have been filed against Merck and Organon, the manufacturers of the device.

 Women who use NuvaRing face a risk of:

 - Blood clots

 - Pulmonary Embolism (blood clots in the lung(s))

 - Death caused by blood clot (pulmonary embolism, stroke or heart attack)

 If you or someone you know has used NuvaRing and experienced problems such as those listed above or suffered other adverse effects, you are entitled to a free case evaluation from a NuvaRing injury lawyer at The Driscoll Firm, P.C.
 Call 314-932-3232 or use our contact form.